-As at 30 June 2022, the Group pledged its bank deposits to a bank of approximately HK\$10.8 million (30 June 2021: approximately HK\$10.8 million) as collateral to secure bank facilities granted to the Group.
+As at 30 June 2023, the Group pledged its bank deposits to a bank of approximately HK\$11.1 million (30 June 2022: approximately HK\$10.8 million) as collateral to secure bank facilities and performance guarantee granted to the Group.

-As at 30 June 2022, the Group pledged its deposits paid for a life insurance policy with an aggregate net book value of approximately HK\$9.1 million (30 June 2021: approximately HK\$9.4 million) as collateral to secure bank facilities granted to the Group.
+As at 30 June 2023, the Group pledged its deposits paid for a life insurance policy with an aggregate net book value of approximately HK\$9.2 million (30 June 2022: approximately HK\$9.1 million) as collateral to secure bank facilities and performance guarantee granted to the Group.
 Also, the Group has pledged the cash deposits to secure the performance bonds granted by the third parties.